 Fishing is excellent all year and Bluffers Park is one of the few places to have recorded catching walleye on occasion.
 Excellent seasonal fishing is available at the Scarborough Bluffs where anglers can cast from shore and catch rainbow trout and brown trout.
-On the rare occasion during August and September anglers casting from shore can catch Chinook and Coho salmon.
-Best results come from using spoons, spinners and small minnow baits.
-Try to cast for the deepest part in the water as they prefer the coldest water possible.
-The marina has been known to have the occasional salmon and trout be caught due to great water depths in the Scarborough bluffs marina.
+On rare occasions during August and September, anglers casting from shore can catch Chinook and Coho salmon.
+The best results come from using spoons, spinners, and small minnow baits.
+Try to cast for the deepest part of the water as they prefer the coldest water possible.
+The marina has been known to have the occasional salmon and trout caught due to the great water depths in the Scarborough Bluffs marina.

 Carp fishing provides great action for anglers through all seasons.
 The best spot is part of the dirty marsh.
 Carp can often be seen coming to the surface in this marsh and are commonly mistaken for pike when they come to the surface.
 These fish are very sensitive to any movement which is why it is common to see them struggle on top of the water.
 Fishing off the bridge on the marsh is a great spot to cast from.
 Using sweet corn on hooks will provide great action when fishing for carp.

-Sunfish are common through the park and can be caught fairly easily when fishing on the inside calmer waters.
-Best spot is in and around the marina areas to protect them from predatory fish.
+Sunfish are common throughout the park and can be caught fairly easily when fishing on the inside calmer waters.
+The best spot is in and around the marina areas to protect them from predatory fish.
 The northern bar of the marina is the warmest part which attracts the sunfish.
 Use worms as your primary bait.
 Sunfish can also be caught using jigs and worms on a small hook.

 Proudly designed by Red Flannel Marketing